While it’s quite common for IT companies to work with remote teams, it’s not too common for a co-founder to work remotely.

 Excellent communication skills.
 Whatever your role might be-cofounder, co-worker, contractor, or client, good communication is always the key to a good remote work.
 Good communication means: precise, straight to the point, simple, calm, and transparent.

 Responsiveness.
 Your team needs to know that you are there even though they can’t see you.
-Be responsive through IMs, read email frequently, and react quickly.
+Be responsive through your messages, read email frequently, and react quickly.
 Always be in the flow of information.

 Disciplined communication.
 Being remote means planning all of your communication ahead of time.
 Schedule calls well in advance and be on-time for all video conferences.

 Be present on-site from time to time.
-I try to be physically present in the Netguru HQ at least a few times a month (2-4).
+While working remotely I tried to be physically present in the Netguru HQ at least a few times a month (2-4).
 If it’s not possible, I think it’s important to at least be present on company retreats or other internal events every month or so.

 What a remote coworker needs from his or her team: